sdblepas/epub-auto-convert/README.md

 # epub-auto-convert
 auto convert epub on specific location and add to calibre

+## TO DO
+Automate change paths in script remove user name from path and add $USER.
 ### watcher.sh

 This script is waiting for new epub to be added to a downlod direcyory